-Member post: goals, managing expectations and disappointment
+Member post: goals and managing expectations with Cystic Fibrosis

 A little story: